 Wave of white foam on black sandy beach.

-Two people might have the same diagnosis, but in Chinese Medicine, no two treatments are exactly alike.
+Two people might have the same diagnosis, but in Chinese medicine, no two treatments are exactly alike.

-A Whole-Person Approach
+A Collaborative Approach

 The first step is always the hardest.